aa-fisk/LL_paper/LL_project.md

     - how did we do it previously?
         - what time period - kept at 4s?
         - is it just too small on each subplot
+        - lets look through plotting and see how that goes
     - okay how do we get rid of the days and just use time
+    - done but eh
+- looks real ugly, can't really tell anything
+- plot by state and do each day as own plot and save
+- okay plot by state what am I seeing?
+    - lines all over the place - not going to 0 when in other states
+    - merge artifacts with states
+    - colours very hard to tell, green and orange
+    - set y max to 30000
+    - too much data, did I resample?
+        - Don't think so but check what _create_plot_ready_stages_list does to the data see if that tidies it up?